Difficulty: Easy, Asked-in: Facebook, Amazon, Uber, LinkedIn, Bloomberg

 Can we further optimize the above approach and solve it using a single loop?
 Can we reduce the second traversal to fill the zero at the end?
 Let's think!

-If we observe the intermediate step of the first loop in the above solution, then we can observe a pattern:
+If we observe the intermediate step of the first loop in the above solution, we can observe a pattern:

 Note: This solution idea is similar to the partition process of the quick sort.